Research

 Improved Quality of life, Increased Physical Function and Reduced Pain interference

-Paindrainer has been the subject of three completed clinical studies which demonstrate a positive clinical effect when used regularly over a period of 12 weeks.
+The investigational version of Paindrainer PD1 has been the subject of three completed clinical studies which demonstrate a positive clinical effect when used regularly over a period of 12 weeks.

 • check

-The first study, conducted at UCSD Health Science, has been published and shows a significant improvement in the quality of life and a reduction in the experience of pain among participant
+The first study, conducted at UCSD Health Science, has been published and shows a significant improvement in the quality of life and a reduction in the experience of pain among participants.

 • check